High-Performance Generation of Constrained Inputs: Background

 \subsubsection{Fast Grammar Fuzzing}

-One advantage of grammar-based fuzzing is the speed by which it can generate syntactically valid inputs.
-A naïve implementation of a grammar-based fuzzer would simply have a working string and keep on replacing nonterminals with randomly chosen productions until no more nonterminals are left.
+One advantage of grammar-based fuzzing is the speed at which it can generate syntactically valid inputs.
+A naïve implementation of a grammar-based fuzzer would simply have a working string and continuously replace nonterminals with randomly chosen productions until no nonterminals remain.
 However, this approach is inefficient, as it requires numerous string replacements and concatenations.

-A much more efficient approach is to \emph{compile} the grammar into \emph{producer functions} that can generate inputs directly.
+A much more efficient approach is to compile the grammar into \emph{producer functions} that can generate inputs directly.
 In this approach, each production rule is turned into a function that first randomly chooses one of the alternatives.
 Then, for terminals, it produces the corresponding string; for nonterminals, it calls the corresponding producer function.
-Further compiler optimizations such as inlining, constant folding, and stack elimination result in efficient producers that can generate millions of syntactically valid inputs per second, as exhibited by the F1~\cite{Gopinath_Zeller_2019} and F0~\cite{Falk_2025} fuzzers.
+Further compiler optimizations, such as inlining, constant folding, and stack elimination, result in efficient producers that can generate millions of syntactically valid inputs per second, as exhibited by the F1~\cite{Gopinath_Zeller_2019} and F0~\cite{Falk_2025} fuzzers.